secretstartups/handbook/communication/index.html.md

 1. Acquisition offers for us are not public since informing people of an acquisition that might not happen can be very disruptive.
 1. Acquisition offers we give are not public since the organization being acquired frequently prefers to have them stay private.
 1. Customer information is not public since customers are not comfortable with that, and it would make it easier for competitors to approach our customers.
 If an issue needs to contain _any_ specific information about a customer, including but not limited to company name, employee names, number of users, the issue should be made confidential.
 Try to avoid putting customer information in an issue by describing them instead of naming them and linking to their SalesForce account.
 When we discuss a customer by name that is not public unless we're sure the customer is OK with that.
 When we discuss a competitor (for example in a sales call) this can be public as our competitive advantages are public.
-1. Competitive sales and marketing campaign planning is confidential since we want the minimize the time the competition has to respond to it.
+1. Competitive sales and marketing campaign planning is confidential since we want to minimize the time the competition has to respond to it.
 1. [Sales battlecards](https://blog.pandadoc.com/the-basics-of-battle-cards/) are not public since we want to minimize the time the competition has to respond to it.
 Our [feature comparisons](/devops-tools/) are public.
 1. Discussions that involve decisions related to country of residence are not public as countries are a core part of people's identity and any communication should have complete context.
 The output of such decisions, such as [country hiring guidelines](/jobs/faq/#country-hiring-guidelines) will be public.
 1. If public information compromises the physical safety of one or more team members, it will be made not public because creating a safe, inclusive environment for team members is important to how we work.
 Information that might compromise the physical safety of a team member includes doxxing or threats made against a team member.